hari01584/Pustika-Eclipse-Hackathon/README.md

-पुस्तिका Is A Lightweight Bootstrap Made Solely In Python, It Aims To Enable Students To Effectively Resell Their Old Books And Gives Them A Platform To Sell And Buy Several Good Books!!
+पुस्तिका Is A Lightweight Bootstrap Made Majorly In Python, It Aims To Enable Students To Effectively Resell Their Old Books And Gives Them A Platform To Sell And Buy Several Good Books!!

   - Allow P2P Buy/Sell Of Book!
   - All Exchanges Must Be Done Physically, No Support For Online Transcations!